-Not that long ago, I was a software engineer at Datavant and founded Health Engine.
-At Berkeley, I studied Computer Science and Biochemistry, and was involved in the Accel Scholars program.
+Previously, I worked at FutureHouse on agents for science, at Datavant on medical record retrieval, and founded Health Engine.
+At Berkeley, I studied Computer Science and Biochemistry and was involved in the Accel Scholars program.

-If you would like to collaborate or if there's any way I can help you, please reach out at cwzou [at] berkeley [dot] edu.
+If you would like to collaborate or if there's any way I can help you, please reach out at cwzou [at] stanford [dot] edu.

 We show that transient delivery of a site-specific epigenetic memory editor can induce stable, complete, and multiplexed suppression of target genes for therapeutic application in GBM.